Sony A6500 vs RX10 II

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III, while the A6500 was followed by the Sony A6600.
+Both the A6500 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+The RX10 II was replaced by the Sony RX10 III, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Which of the two cameras – the Sony A6500 or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.